Images Index> 20th & 21st Century, Matlock> This page

 1914

-Church Street was part of the old road connecting Matlock and Cromford - the only road until the Scarthin Rock was blasted through - and there were several inns along the route.
-The sign on the building on the left of the image belongs to the former King's Head where, in the 1890s Joseph Marsden was the both the publican and a butcher[2].
+The sign on the building on the left of the image belongs to the former King's Head, a late seventeenth century building.
+In the 1890s Joseph Marsden was the both the publican and a butcher[3].
 Cubley has also included the stone steps, to help people mount their horses, which are next to the pub's wall.

 There used to be a biography of the artist on this page.